-Task 3 b): Upon identifying ≥5 selective and cross-reactive SLs (Task 1), we will assemble them, and others identified in Task 2, into an array-based diagnostic format.
+Task 3 b): Upon identifying ≥5 selective and cross-reactive SLs (Task 1), we will assemble them, and others identified in Task 2, into an arraybased diagnostic format.
 (Months 1-36)

-During the second year of funding on this project our main focus in this area has been to develop a more "user-friendly" platform for acquiring and analyzing our SL Array results.
-While using fluorescence microscopy has afforded excellent result, it is a labor intensive and time consuming process.
+Our main focus in this area has been to develop a more "userfriendly" platform for acquiring and analyzing our SL Array results.
+While using fluorescence microscopy has afforded excellent results, it is a labor intensive and time consuming process.
 Therefore, microtiter plate based assays were tested as a possible new array format.
 Two designs were studied.
 In the first, SLs biotinylated at the C-terminus were attached to neutravidin coated plates and fluorescein-labeled analytes were bound to the SLs on the plate.
 In the second approach ELISA plates were coated with unlabeled analyte and fluorescein-modified SLs were allowed to bind to the analyte immobilized in the plate wells.
 Either of these formats would have allowed for a plate-based fluorescence assay that could be read with any fluorescence plate reader.